 Patients can qualify for the program if they have a Body Mass Index (BMI) of over 40, or a BMI of over 35 along with other conditions such as diabetes, high blood pressure, high cholesterol or obstructive sleep apnea.
-Patients with a higher BMI, 55 or over, would benefit more from the gastric bypass surgery, which currently is not offered.

 Prior to Surgery

 Before surgery, patients meet with the surgeon to discuss their dietary habits, exercise habits, psychological issues, or substance abuse issues.
 Patients also begin a series of pre-operative sessions with a registered dietitian and a mental health specialist to discuss diet plans and the extreme changes that come with significant weight loss.
 Patients may also need approval to undergo the surgery from other physicians they are seeing, to make sure they are physically ready for surgery.

 “Surgery is only one component.
 Lifestyle changes are forever, diets are not.
 Strategies patients learn from the dietician will serve our patients for a long time,” said Dr. Nguyen.
 Patients will continue to see a dietitian after surgery.